ThomasBleijendaal/RapidCMS/AUTH.md

 });
 ```

-These methods allow the virtual controllers provided by `AzureAD.UI` work and do their job.
+These methods allow the virtual controllers provided by `AzureAD.UI` to do their job, and authentication is enforced.

 ## 4. Add `LoginScreen` component